nathanaeltan/Project-2/README.md

 ## Unsolved Problems
 -Still Need an edit function and a better way to pull data other than just pulling data form the DOM

--On Heroku, if the user adds too a certain number of attractions to the summary
+-On Heroku, if the user adds too a certain number of attractions to the summary , the page will take a long time to load.

+-if the user refreshes the page at the add attractions section, it will keep registering a new trip

 ## ERD